 Candidates must include the first draft of one of the three assignments submitted.
-The first draft will not contribute to the final internally assessed mark or to the externally moderated mark for the coursework portfolio.
+The first draft will not contribute to the final internally assessed mark or to the externally moderated mark for the portfolio.

-The coursework portfolio must also include the text(s) used for Assignment 3.
+The Coursework Portfolio must also include the text(s) used for Assignment 3.

-A teacher/moderator conducts and internally assesses the coursework portfolio(s) using the assessment criteria in Section 8.1.
-They send the final marks, a sample of candidates' coursework portfolios, and completed forms for external moderation by Cambridge before the stated deadline.
+A teacher/moderator at the Center administers and internally assesses the Coursework Portfolio(s) using the assessment criteria on pages 16-20.
+They send the final marks, a sample of candidates' portfolios, and completed forms for external moderation by Cambridge before the stated final date.
 Centers will receive a brief report on the outcome of the external moderation.